How fire spreads in the façade?

 Modern ventilated rainscreen cladding systems have become one of the preferred choices around the world for high-rise structures, providing design flexibility as well as weather protection.
 A free flow of air behind the cladding is very important to keep the cavity dry, but this also makes the façade one of the most vulnerable elements of a building in case of a fire.

-A façade must neither propagate fire, nor allow fire or heat to travel from one area to another (compartmentation) and it should remain structurally intact for a reasonable amount of time when exposed to fire.
+Based on the compartement requirements, a façade must neither propagate fire, nor allow fire or heat to travel from one area to another.
+The facade should also remain structurally intact for a reasonable amount of time when exposed to fire.

 That ultimately means that:

 - The separating function between fire cells must be maintained.

 - Spread of flame within the wall must be stopped

 - Spread of fire along the surface of the building façade should be limited.